fmtlib/fmt/doc/api.rst

 .. _core-api:

-Core API
+Base API
 ========

-``fmt/core.h`` defines the core API which provides main formatting functions for ``char``/UTF-8 with C++20 compile-time checks.
+``fmt/base.h`` defines the core API which provides main formatting functions for ``char``/UTF-8 with C++20 compile-time checks.
 It has minimal include dependencies for better compile times.
 This header is only beneficial when using {fmt} as a library (the default) and not in the header-only mode.